Chalarangelo/30-seconds-of-code/README.md

 Replaces all but the last `num` of characters with the specified mask character.

-Use `String.slice()` to grab the portion of the characters that will remain unmasked and use `String.padStart()` to fill the beginning of the string with the mask character up to the original length.
+Use `String.prototype.slice()` to grab the portion of the characters that will remain unmasked and use `String.padStart()` to fill the beginning of the string with the mask character up to the original length.
 Omit the second argument, `num`, to keep a default of `4` characters unmasked.
 If `num` is negative, the unmasked characters will be at the start of the string.
 Omit the third argument, `mask`, to use a default character of `'*'` for the mask.